 Please note that this is not a comprehensive collection of material on intelligence sharing in fighting terrorism.
 The selection criteria for the websites and documents included was based on each item's currency and relevancy to this topic.

 Furthermore, quick search boxes for online databases subscribed by the Library (available to staff working at NATO HQ) as well as links to the library catalog are available for you to locate additional resources.

 At the Munich Security Conference in 2011, NATO Secretary General, Anders Fogh Rasmussen, presented a new approach to defence spending in a time of economic crisis in his keynote speech.
 This new approach, Smart Defence, refers to “ensuring greater security, for less money, by working together with more flexibility.”
 As part of this approach, he advocated for nations to “pool and share capabilities, to set the right priorities, and to better coordinate our efforts.”

-At this year's Munich Security Conference (2012), the Secretary General stressed the importance of Smart Defence as well as the need for interoperability of NATO capabiities:
+At the Munich Security Conference in 2012, the Secretary General stressed the importance of Smart Defence as well as the need for interoperability of NATO capabiities:

 I see three significant changes that will affect NATO in the coming years: defence cuts in Europe; the evolution of the United States defence posture; and the end of our combat operations in Afghanistan.

 We need to respond to these changes so that, by the end of this decade and into the next, we emerge stronger as an Alliance, not weaker.
 A key part of our response is what I call Smart Defence - a new way for NATO and Allies to do business.
 Faced with fiscal austerity, and defence budgets under pressure, this is about doing more by doing it together.

 I outlined it last year, in this very same conference room.
 And at our NATO summit in Chicago in May, I expect all Allies to commit to it.
 Because Smart Defence is a long-term strategy to deliver the right capabilities right across the Alliance.